nfiniteAI/display-controller/README.md

             // the id was not a number
             break;

+        case 'PasswordError':
+            // the video is password-protected and the viewer needs to enter the
+            // password first
+            break;

+        case 'PrivacyError':
+            // the video is password-protected or private break;

         default:
             // some other error occurred
             break;
     }
-    // the video failed to load, or is unavailable because of privacy settings });
+});
 ```